kevaundray/CryptoResources/decentralised-technology/what-is-bitcoin.md

 In other words, how do we reach consensus, a general agreement, on the state of everybodies lists?

 You may answer, what if someone is elected to add to the list based on some sort of rules.
 That is a good idea.
 These rules must be baked into Bitcoin and cannot be changed.
 If they are changed, then we no longer have Bitcoin, more on hard forks in a later chapter.
 These rules that will allow someone the right to append to everyones database, will be called the _consensus rules. _

 The consensus rules should work so that this person changes periodically.
 We should also not wholly believe what they tell us.
-We will verify ourselves that what they are writing is valid, if not we reject their data.If we verify and they did a good job, the majority of the network says they did a good job, then the network should reward them.If we verify and they did a bad job, or tried to cheat, then the network should punish them.The incentives of the elected, align perfectly with the interest of the network.
+We will verify ourselves that what they are writing is valid, if not we reject their data.If we verify and the majority of the network says they did a good job, then the network should reward them.If we verify and the majority say they did a bad job, or tried to cheat, then the network should punish them.Therefore, the incentives of the elected, align perfectly with the interest of the network.